A6M3 Model 22 Zero Manufacture 3869 Tail X-133 (Replica)

 Restoration

-Manufactured with new materials and assigned the identity of A6M3 Zero 3868, and the markings and identity of A6M2 Zero Tail X-133.
+This is a replica Zero manufactured with new materials.
+Assigned the "historical identity" of A6M3 Zero 3869 and the markings and identity of A6M2 Zero Tail X-133.
 This Zero has folding wing tips of an Model 21 or Model 22 Zero.
-Although recovered with its original Sakae engine, it was restored with a Pratt & Whitney R-1830 engine.
+Although recovered with its original Sakae engine, it was restored with a Pratt & Whitney R-1830-75 engine.

 The restoration was based on wreckage recovered from Babo Airfield by Bruce Fenstermaker.
-It is claimed that the restoration uses original parts from the wreckage from Babo, including the landing gear legs and stern post.
+The owners claim the restoration uses original parts from the wreckage from Babo.
+But, the only original parts used was a dataplate, landing gear leg and stern post.
+Possibly, even these parts are not original.

 Jim Long adds: